WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 This is documentation for the current direction and work in progress about how themes can hook into the various sub-systems that the Block Editor provides.

 - Rationale
+    - Settings can be controlled per block
-    - Presets become CSS Custom Properties
+    - CSS Custom Properties: presets & custom
     - Some block styles are managed
-    - Settings can be controlled per block
 - Specification
     - Settings
     - Styles